SamSon1402/CRM-Marketing-Analytics-Platform/README.md

 ## Why This Project Matters From a Collective Perspective

-This ESG (Environmental, Social, and Governance) application represents an important step toward creating housing and building systems that benefit everyone, not just property owners and investors.
+This CRM Marketing Analytics Platform (Environmental, Social, and Governance) application represents an important step toward creating housing and building systems that benefit everyone, not just property owners and investors.

 ### Environmental Justice